EJ251Lman1/Inertial-Measurement-Unit/Rasp_Pi_BL/ChickenPi/README.md

 # ChickenCoop
 Assignment 2 CC3501

-//Group members Jake, Jakson, Benson.
+//Group members Caleb, Lachlan and Keziah

-//This projects aims at making an automatic chicken coop which will detect the health of grass and determine whether to move or stay
+//This project aims at making an Inertial-Measurement-Unit, IMU.
+//Using a RP2040 and a Raspberry Pi 4.